Top 5 Secrets to Bug Hunting Success in Software Testing

-Bug is the defect present in the software, obstructing its desired performance.
-The defect(s) could be mistake in coding, error in designing, faulty requirements and many more.
+A bug is a defect present in the software, obstructing its desired performance.
+The defect(s) could be a mistake in coding, error in designing, faulty requirements and many more.
 Presence of bug continuously degrades the software quality.

 How to remove bugs?

-Testers with acquired knowledge & gained skill and experience, knows how to perform their job efficiently, but a good tester is always starved for anything related to testing.
+Testers with acquired knowledge & gained skill and experience know how to perform their job efficiently, but a good tester is always starved for anything related to testing.
 Here, we are giving you, top 5 secrets to achieve a sure shot success in the bug hunting process.

 - Pattern Study: Bugs are social in nature, they are likely to reside in groups.
 Each bug or groups have the tendency of affecting the same place, feature or functionality, again & again, uniquely.
 Regular monitoring of the bug-catching mechanism and using past test ideas could assist, in locating bugs, by evaluating the pattern of occurrence of the bugs, responsible for the affecting the similar functionality.
 The information derived from this evaluation, will aware and prevents developers, to make bug-occurring mistakes.

 - Quick Attacks: Unless you don’t have any prior or little knowledge and understanding of the software, you cannot gather requirements, which is a must requirement for formal preparation of test strategies, plans, and documentation.
 Instead of waiting for the requirements, quick attacks may be made on the software by executing wrong or inappropriate things.
 Quick attacks can be like

 - Leaving any field blank, which is mandatory to be filled.

 - Typing words in the field, that requires numbers only.